 So, the Union Jack is really not my flag (you wave it if you want), in reality it never has been and not sure how it can in future, especially given how it was waved around in jingoistic fashion by some MEPs on their last day in Europe.
 But that is only a gesture, a symbolic fit of pique; Wales and Britain have some more serious questions.

-I would also add for me, Britain is not the Royal Family – I am a republican – but acknowledge for many that they are an important component of their “Britishness”.
+I would also add for me, Britain is not the Royal Family – I am a republican – but acknowledge for many that they are an important component of their “Britishness” as the outpouring of grief by many following the recent death of HM Queen Elizabth demonstrated.
 Similarly, whilst the military is an important institution for many in the UK, I find some of the associated jingoism and flag waving distasteful.
 However, even though I am dismayed by some of the political decisions that have put those serving in unjustifiable situations, I have the utmost respect, and am in debt as we all are, to those who put their lives on the line for their country.
 I am sure every family has at least one family member who has served.
 I say all that with a part Irish family and recollection of the historical role of the establishment and armed forces in Newport, Merthyr and Peterloo.

 So, I often don’t wear a poppy or wave a flag….given the social pressure to do so, but I don’t have any issue with those that do so respectfully, and I support charities that support ex-service men and women.
 The armed forces are an important part of what Britain was and is, good and bad.

 There are those who talk about British values, and robustly offer their view of what these values are, without really considering how true, relevant or widespread they are.
 The fundamental problem is that we never took time to agree any “British Values”, to write them down (in a constitution), to develop and ensure such values are entrenched in a democratic and accountable system of government.
 Something we need for the 21st Century.